getsentry/sentry-docs/src/collections/_documentation/platforms/native/minidump.md

   content=__alert_content
 %}

-In addition to this information, you can add further meta data specific to Sentry, which can help in organizing and analyzing issues.
+In addition to this information, you can add further metadata specific to Sentry, which can help in organizing and analyzing issues.
 For more information, see [Passing Additional Data](#minidump-additional).